-Implement the GeoFutures Strategic Roadmap and build a National Center for Location Sciences (NCLS) near Next NGA West headquarters-Next NGA West-in North St. Louis are now underway.
+Implement the GeoFutures Strategic Roadmap and build a National Center for Location Sciences (NCLS) near Next NGA West

+The emerging geospatial cluster represents another opportunity for the region.
+Plans for a new National Geospatial-Intelligence Agency headquarters-Next NGA West-in North St. Louis are now underway.
 Once completed, the \$1.7 billion Next NGA West will serve as a vibrant hub of geospatial research, talent development and commercialization.
 This state-of-the-art facility will attract a new base of federal workers, defense contractors, privatesector firms and university researchers that will fuel sector growth in the years ahead.
 Though much of NGA's work involves classified national security concerns, the agency plans to collaborate with academic researchers and private-sector firms on unclassified efforts and is including dedicated space for such collaborative work on the facility's 97-acre campus.